Review: Vietnamese Indie Game 'Hoa' Is a Soothing Oasis in the Age of Anxiety | Saigoneer

 The benevolent tone of the game, he shares, had a lot to do with the vision and influence of his co-creator, Art Director Lê Sơn Trà.
 “At that time, we were at university, and there were a lot of snails crawling on the pathway.
 A lot of people would not pay attention or step on them.
 Trà saw the snails on the pathway and picked them up one by one and put them in the grass,” he recalled.

 When concepts like enemies and hostile bosses are taken out of the equation, Hoa shifts its focus to the cornerstone of the genre to create challenges: the platforms themselves.
-In the lush landscape of Hoa, these come in the form of giant daisies, ivy leaves, swinging bluebells, skittish ladybugs, nonchalant fish, and even a spectacularly gargantuan spider web.
+In the luxuriant landscape of Hoa, these come in the form of giant daisies, ivy leaves, swinging bluebells, skittish ladybugs, nonchalant fish, and even a spectacularly gargantuan spider web.
 Conquering these seemingly simple hurdles is not a cakewalk, often requiring precise timing and sometimes a combination of double jumps, swings and hovering.
 I’ve developed a distaste for bluebells and ladybugs after being stuck for hours at these daunting puzzles.

 Man vs. nature